 Unfortunately, the only way to approach dental complications of these disorders is to prevent severe damage to the teeth, gums and soft tissues.
-Any long lasting restoration of lost teeth structure, be it for cosmetic reasons or to fix a decaying tooth, is nearly impossible if the eating disorder is active.
+Any long-lasting restoration of lost teeth structure, be it for cosmetic reasons or to fix a decaying tooth, is nearly impossible if the eating disorder is active.
 Therefore, preventative care visits are absolutely essential for people who are going through these disorders.

-Some possible dental treatment may include:
+Some possible dental treatments may include: